AdobeDocs/photoshop-api-docs-pre-release/README.md

 # Prerelease Program

-The Photoshop APIs are made available through the Adobe Prelease program.
+The Photoshop APIs are made available through the Adobe Pre-release program.
 For the ability to make API calls we invite you to join the program.

-Please be aware of some aspects of the program.
-For example, you will need to agree to the Adobe Prelease agreement and NDA.
-The APIs are provided for evaluation purposes.
-The current APIs are subject to change.
+Please be aware that you will need to agree to the Adobe Pre-release agreement and NDA before using the service.
+The APIs are provided for evaluation purposes and are therefore subject to change.
 You can find more information on the Adobe Prerelease page.

-If you are not currently a member, please sign up at [https://photoshop.adobelanding.com/prerelease-stack/](https://photoshop.adobelanding.com/prerelease-stack/)
+If you are not currently a member, please sign up at https://photoshop.adobelanding.com/prerelease-stack/

 # Welcome to Photoshop APIs!

-The Adobe Photoshop APIs will allow you to make both layer and document level edits to Photoshop PSD files.
-This page is meant to help you onboard with the service and get you started with some basic usage examples.
+The Adobe Photoshop APIs enable you to make creative edits to your images and Ps files by providing access to core Adobe technologies.
+This document  will help you onboard to the services, familiarize you with available features, and get you started with some basic usage examples.

 The API documentation is published at